Dana Center Role

 Before Joining the Dana Center

-From July 2015 to February 2017, Ken served as the executive director for Care Communities, an agency that provides volunteer support to people living with cancer and/or AIDS.
-Prior to that, Ken served for twelve years as executive director of the Texas Homeless Network (THN), where he also provided training and technical assistance to social services agencies throughout Texas and led the agency’s local, state, and federal legislative advocacy efforts on issues related to ending homelessness.
-He has extensive experience in the management of U.S. Department of Housing and Urban Development grants and funds.
-Ken also has ten years’ experience as a child protective services specialist and seven years’ experience managing grants and homeless systems for Tarrant County.
+Prior to joining the higher education team, Ken served as a coordinator for the Texas Homeless Education Office (THEO), where he supported homeless students by providing training and technical assistance to public school personnel.
+Before joining THEO, Ken was the executive director of the Texas Homeless Network (THN) for 12 years, where he also provided training and technical assistance to social services agencies throughout Texas and led the agency’s local, state, and federal legislative advocacy efforts on issues related to ending homelessness.
+Ken has served as executive director of Care Communities, a non-profit organization dedicated to providing volunteer services to people with cancer or HIV.
+He has extensive experience in the management of U.S. Department of Housing and Urban Development grants and funds; 10 years’ experience as a child protective services specialist; and seven years’ experience managing grants and homeless systems for Tarrant County.

 Bachelor of Business Administration, Abilene Christian University, 1985